 A good AI cover letter has specific accomplishments with numbers.
 "I led a migration that reduced data latency from 24 hours to under 5 minutes" beats "I have experience with data infrastructure."
 It draws clear connections between your past work and this specific role.
 And it reads like a person wrote it, not a thesaurus.

 A bad AI cover letter opens with "I am thrilled to apply for this exciting opportunity at your innovative company."
 Every candidate could write that sentence for every job.
 It restates the resume in paragraph form, wasting the reader's time.
-And it's full of phrases like "I am confident that my unique blend of skills" that make hiring managers stop reading.
+And it is full of phrases like "I am confident that my unique blend of skills" that make hiring managers stop reading.

 If your letter contains the phrase "valuable asset to your team," delete it and start over.